Whether on Earth Day or any other day of the year, it may be a relief to find out that drinking Kombucha is earth friendly.

 Reduces Carbon Footprint

-When I was growing up, the idea that something was “disposable” was supposed to be liberating.
-America revelled in single-serving glory, tossing her plastic cup in the garbage without a care.
-We’ve come a long way in Eco-Consciousness since then, yet our trash problem continues to grow, now literally choking our oceans.
+At the end of the 20th century, the idea that something was “disposable” was liberating, right?
+America reveled in single-serving glory, tossing her plastic cup in the garbage without a care.
+We’ve come a long way in eco-consciousness since then.
+Yet our trash problem continues to grow, now literally choking our oceans.

 The constant cycle of consumption and, consequently, waste is still a very large part of what fuels the American economy.

-When you make the shift to brewing Kombucha at home, several steps of the consumer cycle are eliminated altogether.
+When you make the shift to brewing Kombucha at home, you eliminate several steps of the consumer cycle altogether.

 - Packaging – Reuse the same glass bottles several times before recycling.